 Anxiety: How Does Anxiety Affect the Body?

-Anxiety is more than just worry—it’s a full-body experience that can influence everything from your digestion to your sleep.
-Many people feel the effects without realising what’s actually happening internally.
 Understanding how anxiety affects the body is the first step toward restoring balance, calm, and a sense of control.
 In this guide, we explore the physical impact of anxiety, why it happens, and how holistic practices and thoughtful supplementation can support your wellbeing.

 What Is Anxiety?

 Anxiety is the body’s natural stress response, designed to protect you from danger.
 When your brain perceives a threat—whether real or imagined—it activates the “fight, flight, or freeze” response.
-This triggers a cascade of physiological changes meant to prepare you for action.

 In the short term, this response is helpful.
 But when anxiety becomes frequent or persistent, these physical changes can take a toll on your body, affecting your energy, digestion, hormones, and overall sense of wellbeing.